 2020 is a unique year for sports betting

-The global coronavirus pandemic is making 2020 a strange year for sports bettors.
-Sports leagues around the world paused their seasons even before brick and mortar casinos in Nevada closed.
+The coronavirus pandemic is making 2020 a strange year for sports bettors.
+Sports leagues around the world paused their seasons even before brick-and-mortar casinos in Nevada closed.

 However, gamblers still want action and were looking for new ways to bet on sports while the major professional leagues stopped.

 Bettors flocked to the few Nevada sportsbook apps that were operating to look for wagering opportunities.
 The sportsbooks wasted little time searching high and low to provide customers with those opportunities.
 Esports and Russian table tennis (ping pong) were popular during the early days of the pandemic.

 The Korean Baseball Organization (KBO) started its season on April 21.
 This gave bettors an opportunity to gamble on a sport that looks similar to what they might normally wager on.
 The big difference in baseball in Asia, is that the games mostly take place at hours when most people are sleeping.

 The first pitch for KBO games takes place anywhere from 1 a.m. to 5:30 a.m.
 PT.